walenu26-rgb/My-Class-App/README.md

-# My-Class-App
-This app is mainly to monitor, information for students, parents, and teachers
+My-Class-App is a school management app to monitor and share information for students, parents, and teachers.
+It centralizes courses, schedules, assignments, grades, announcements, and file uploads so every stakeholder stays informed.